Steps to spotting modern slavery in supply chains

 3. Poor accommodation

 A victim of modern slavery will likely have an extremely poor standard of living, often staying on-site in cramped and dirty conditions with other workers.
-It is also quite possible that they would not know their home or work address.
+It is also possible that they would not know their home or work address.

 4. Lack of personal belongings